 Because of the number of applications we receive, it is NOT possible to enter into any discussions with you as to the reasons why your application has been rejected.

 Payment of Grants

-Grants will ONLY be paid to an organisation such as an NGO or university; we will NOT pay the grant to an individual’s bank account.
+Grants will ONLY be paid to an organisation such as a nature conservation NGO or university; we will NOT pay the grant to an individual’s bank account.
 You need to ensure that you have arranged for an organisation to receive and manage the funds before you make your application.
-It is not necessary for you to work for the organisation. just that it is happy to accept and manage the funds on your behalf.
-Any management overheads/indirect costs may need to be included in your budget.
+It is not necessary for you to work for the organisation, just that it is happy to accept and manage the funds on your behalf.

 Ensure you have all the necessary permits or permissions from the relevant authorities needed to undertake the work.
 We will need to see evidence of these.